ftramont/Helix-Control-M-Unified-View/README.md

 ### 2. Disconnect a server from self-hosted Control-M/EM

-From the self-hosted Control-M command line use `ctm` utility to perform all the steps, except step 2.d.
+From the self-hosted Control-M command line use `ctm` utility to perform all the steps below, except step d.

 #### a.
 Pause the server
 Pausing prevents the execution of new jobs until you resume the server.